johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 * Intermediate - maximum expression at intermediate temperatures (14 - 28C)
 * Bimodal - expressed greater than two standard deviations of expression at both low and high temperatures

-I do this first for the thermally-responsive transcripts where there is no interaction with colony.
-For the transcripts where thermal-responsive expression depends on colony, I determine the functional type of the expression response separately for each colony.
+I do this first for the thermally-responsive transcripts where there is no interaction with species.
+For the transcripts where thermal-responsive expression depends on species, I determine the functional type of the expression response separately for each species.